isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Spicy Nation: From India to Singapore.md

 <img src="/images/vol-9-issue-3/Spicy%20Nation/s1.jpg">
 <div style="background-color: white;">Indian <i>Rojak</i>.
 Indian cuisine is a hot favourite of Singaporeans. </i></div>

-Malarvele ilangovan is a Senior Librarian at the Resource Discovery and Management Division of the National Library Board.
-She has written three children’s books.
-Her re¬search article, “Library provision to the Tamil community in Singapore” (co-authored with Dr Susan Higgins), was published in LIBRES in 2003.

 “The discovery of a new dish does more for the happiness of man than the discovery of a star.”
 <div style="text-align: right">— Jean Anthelme Brillat-Savarin</div>